So, you think you can dance? The choreography of networking.

 The Choreography of Networking: Figuring out the Footwork

-Being a good at networking, like being a good dancer, is not natural.
-Networking skills are learned.
+Being good at networking, like being a good dancer, is not natural.
+Networking skills are social skills, and all social skills are learned.
 Master networkers have invested the time and effort to learn how to network in a way that is powerful and effective for them.
 Have you invested any effort in learning how to network?
 Have you spent any time on “networking lessons?”

 Further, developing and maintaining professional relationships (i.e. “networking”) is a deeply personal and human endeavor.
 There is no one way to network — your networking style is unique to you.